ricardorompar/CSA-assignment2/README.md

 ![AWS services diagram](./img/Assignment2.drawio.png "Services used for this application.")

 ## 2. API documentation
 After deploying the application with AWS CDK (cdk deploy) the console will output the base URL path for interacting with the API.
-For example, https://exclp8y9a0.execute-api.your-region-2.amazonaws.com/prod/
+For example, something like: https://exclp8y9a0.execute-api.your-region-2.amazonaws.com/prod/

 All the following endpoints are added to this base URL with the corresponding HTTP methods.

+### Get all items

 <!-- GET ALL ITEMS -->
 <table>